jiaolyulu/kineticSculpture/schedule.md

 [MaterialConnexion](https://materialconnexion.com/)

+### Questions... that lulu has

+Why it is called Kinetic Sculpture Club not Kinetic Art?

+What it means for Kinetic Art during COVID?

+I want to learn from you!
 If you want to do one of the club meeting together with lulu, please talk to lulu.